utpal-singh/SAnTex/docs/source/workingOnSantex.rst

     anis.plot()

+The plot() method can take in a few parameters namely:

+Parameters:
+    colormap (str): The colormap to use for plotting.
+Default is "RdBu_r". step (int): The step size for theta and phi values.
+Default is 180. savefig (bool): Whether to save the plot as an image.
+Default is False. figname (str or None): The filename to save the plot.
+Required if savefig is True. dpi (int): The resolution of the saved image.
+Default is 300. save_format (str): svg or png or jpg

 To look at the anisotropy values, maxvp, minvp, maxvs1, minvs1, etc.., folllowing command can be used:

 .. code-block:: python

     anis.anisotropy_values()

+This also returns a dictionary of values which can be used while modelling modal rocks with modal compositions at different pressure and temperacture.

 This gives values such as: